 With an influx of nearly 30 million tourists visiting the fairytale island of Venice each year, the city has reached maximum capacity which will now require tourists to fork over a couple of extra euros in order to experience Venice’s undoubtedly beauty first-hand.
 The Venice tourist tax may not be what your wallet wants, but city officials deem it necessary for the city’s upkeep.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 If you’re reading this blog, you’re probably looking into day-tripping to Venice to see the Floating City’s main landmarks.
 Not to worry, this Venice tourist tax will not have a gran effect on your fabulous Italy vacation.
 We offer many spectacular Venice tours, with our favorite being our comprehensive Venice in a Day itinerary.
 See the magic of Venice up close and don’t miss out on the city’s highlights just because of a negligible city tax.

 Who Does the Tax Apply To?

 If you are staying overnight (and have enough time to explore Venice’s hidden gems), this extra fee won’t apply to you (it’s already included in the cost of your accommodations).
 Venice’s City Council approved this new tax only for day-trippers visiting the iconic city, as 80 percent of Venice’s total visitors don’t spend the night.
 With more people comes more trash, necessary cleaning, and other public services to help maintain the city.
 This extra revenue will help foot the bill for those who decide to sightsee and dash.

 How Will the Tax Be Enforced?

 For now, day-trippers will be charged 3 euro (about $3.40) starting in May until the end of 2019, and then the price will increase (and fluctuate) to 10 euro.
 The price you pay may vary depending on high or low season, and children under 6 years of age are exempt from this tax.